Authors & Editors

 Angelia Bridges reports no potential conflicts of interest.

-Rebecca Murphy is currently the treasurer for her local Association of periOperative Registered Nurses chapter.
+Rebecca Murphy is currently the president for her local Association of periOperative Registered Nurses chapter.

 William Pate was elected board member for the South Texas Chapter of the Health Physics Society through April 2014.
 He is also employed by The University of Texas Medical Branch as an Environmental Health and Safety Consultant.